thatrandomguy1234/thatrandomguy1234/README.md

-WHAT UP!!!
-I made this thing called experimental console. still working on it tho
+I am thatrandomguy1234 and I made a new programming Language called InstructX V1